-If God knew already that night that the plan was to bring this man home to heaven with Him, then why would He ask us to pray?
-Was there a fault in our prayer or a flaw in our faith?
-Was something missing?
-Or did God just ask us to pray but then withhold anyways?
-Is He angry?
-Is He mean?
-Is He unfair?
+If he already knows what will happen, then why would God ask us to pray?
+Is there a fault in our prayer or a flaw in our faith?
+Is something missing?
+Or does God just ask us to pray but then withhold anyway?
+Is He angry? mean? unfair?

-Then I went to a meeting and we discussed this same question: If God knew the answer, why did He want us to ask Him?
+I read my Bible and studied and prayed.
+I wrestled with the text and why God had decided I needed to read it.
+Then I went to a meeting, and we discussed this same question: If he already knows the answer, why does God want us to ask him?
 Why pray?
 To what end?

 Connection with our Savior.

 Isn’t this prayer?
-Isn’t the opportunity to sit down and offer up any and all emotions and requests and decisions and heartache and celebration…to offer up every piece of our hearts and souls to Him… isn’t that the epitome of connection?
+Isn’t the opportunity to offer up any and all emotions and requests and decisions and heartache and celebration…to offer up every piece of our hearts and souls to Him… isn’t that the epitome of connection?

 “Remain in me.”
-As my heart marinates in that simple command I am reminded that in the midst of life—much attempts to draw me away, and it is often through prayer that I am able to set all things aside and cling, to re-enter into connection with Him and remain grounded there.
+That simple command reminds me that much in life attempts to draw me away.
+Often through prayer I am able to set all things aside and cling, to re-enter into connection with God and remain grounded there.

-Scripture tells us here that those who remain in Him, those who stay connected—perhaps through prayer—they bear fruit.
-It does not say that through this connection they gain a genie who grants every wish of our own will, but it says they bear fruit.
-It tells us that the Holy Spirit inside of them stirs to bring forth these things that cannot come of our own doing.
-In Galatians, we find the fruit of the Spirit listed as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.
+Scripture says those who remain in God, who stay connected—perhaps through prayer—bear fruit.
+It doesn’t say through this connection they gain a genie who grants every wish of our own will.
+It tells us the Holy Spirit inside them stirs to bring forth these things that cannot come of our own doing.
+In Galatians, the fruit of the Spirit is listed as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.

-I wonder if our call to prayer—even in dark circumstance, times that hurt, situations when the outcome won’t be what we would have wished for—is ultimately designed, not to bring us to place of avoidance of pain, but rather to provide for us in the pain?
+I wonder if our call to prayer—even in dark circumstance, times that hurt, situations when the outcome won’t be what we wanted—is ultimately designed, not to bring us to place of avoidance of pain, but rather to provide for us in the pain?
 If prayer is the vessel that brings us to a place of experiencing a connection to the Spirit and producing those incredibly necessary pieces of fruit for our souls and for others.

-Perhaps the reason we are called to pray even when our Heavenly Father knows the outcome will be other than what we ask—is because, in His great love for us He knows that when push comes to shove and we experience the brokenness of this fallen world in full force, that we will need the presence of His Spirit and the comfort of Him ministering to us.
+Perhaps the reason our heavenly Father calls us to pray even when he already knows that the outcome will be other than what we ask is this: In His great love for us, God knows that when push comes to shove and we experience the brokenness of this fallen world in full force, we will need the presence of His Spirit and the comfort of Him ministering to us.